-We continue inland, stopping first at the resort town of Shaqlawa, famous for its pastry shops and sweets.
-We will stop at the Bekhal Waterfalls next.
-Then we will gradually drive into Korek Mountain, where we will take an elevator up to a small vacation village with a pleasant restaurant and a magnificent view.
-At Pank Resort, we will ride on the canyon's roller coaster with spectacular views.
+Next, we will head inland, stopping first at the resort town of Shaqlawa, famous for its pastry shops and sweets.
+We will also visit the Bekhal Waterfalls and gradually drive into Korek Mountain.
+There, we will take an elevator up to a small vacation village with a pleasant restaurant and a magnificent view.
+At Pank Resort, we will ride on the canyon's roller coaster, which offers spectacular views.
 Then we will walk through the small mountain village of Rawanduz and splash in the Gali Ali Bag waterfalls.
 At the end of this day, we will return to Erbil on the scenic "Hamilton" road, stopping along the way at Khanzad Fortress, which looks magical at sunset.

 Before reaching Sulaymaniyah, we will stop at the town of Koya and the artificial Dukan Lake.
-In Sulaymaniyah, we will visit the "Red Prison" - an extensive memorial dedicated to victims of Saddam Hussein's rule and the Islamic State.
-In the evening, we shall drive up the Goizha Mountains to enjoy the magnificent panoramic views and the beautiful sunset over the city.
-We shall also see the Sulaymaniyah Museum, with the most extensive collection in Kurdistan and Iraq's second-largest antiquities collection.
-We will also visit the small Kurdish town of Halabja, known for the dictatorial regime's chemical attack on the town's residents, which killed more than 5000 residents.
-Finally, we will visit the small village of Byara on the Iran-Iraq border, where we will have time to buy souvenirs and have a late lunch in a unique pub.
-Return flight from Suleymaniye to Istanbul.
+In Sulaymaniyah, we will visit the "Red Prison," an extensive memorial dedicated to the victims of Saddam Hussein's rule and the Islamic State.
+In the evening, we will drive up the Goizha Mountains to enjoy the magnificent panoramic views and beautiful sunset over the city.
+We will also see the Sulaymaniyah Museum, which has the most extensive collection in Kurdistan and Iraq's second-largest antiquities collection.
+The small Kurdish town of Halabja will be our next stop, known for the dictatorial regime's chemical attack on the town's residents, which killed more than 5000 people.
+Finally, we will visit the small village of Byara on the Iran-Iraq border, where we will have time to buy souvenirs and have a late lunch in a unique pub before our return flight from Erbil to Istanbul.

-Dates: April 11-18, 2023;
+Dates: April 23-30, 2024;

 Duration: 7 nights/8 days;

 Group: 7/8 people;

-Price for the program in Iraqi Kurdistan without air tickets: 1,285 €/person (Group of 7/8 people); If the Group is smaller than seven people, the price increases slightly;
+Price for the program in Iraqi Kurdistan without air tickets: 1,320 euros/person (Group of 7/8 people).
+If the group is smaller than seven people, the price increases slightly.

 (1) Flights with Turkish Airlines